EDUCBA

 You can download this Excel Mortgage Calculator Template here – Excel Mortgage Calculator Template

-PMT function is used to calculate the monthly payments made towards the repayment of a loan or mortgage.
+PMT function calculates the monthly payments made towards a loan or mortgage repayment.

 =PMT(Rate, nper, pv)